joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/09/15/nyregion/officer-shot-brooklyn-subway.html

 **Hard to take Colts seriously after they were steamrolled by Jordan Love-less Packers**\
 `Anyone who bought what the Colts were selling before the season might want a refund now.
-Indy is 0-2 after their humiliating loss Sunday.`\
+Indy is 0-2 after its humiliating loss Sunday.`\
 https://nytimes.com/athletic/5769707/2024/09/15/colts-packers-loss-0-2-contender-doubt/

 **Aaron Rodgers powered a gutty first Jets win — it came at a great cost**\